This post may contain affiliate links. Please read our disclosure policy.

 - Simmer for about 20-30 minutes or until beans are soft.

-- Puree (preferred) – Use an immersion blender to puree the soup in the pot.
+Puree (preferred) – Use an immersion blender to puree the soup in the pot.
 You don’t have to make it completely smooth, just a few pulses will help to puree some of the ingredients and will make your soup thicker.
+It will look similar to my Bacon and Bean Soup.

 What to do with Leftovers